baidubce/terraform-provider-baiducloud/website/docs/r/bec_vm_instance.html.markdown

 ### Optional

+- `auto_renew` (Block List, Max: 1) Automatic renewal cycle: the system will automatically deduct and renew the resource 7/3/1/0 days before the resource expires.
+If the balance is insufficient during the automatic deduction, it will be postponed to the next scheduled deduction.
+The deduction period is equal to the automatic renewal cycle.If it is not transmitted, it will not be automatically renewed. (see [below for nested schema](#nestedblock--auto_renew))
 - `bandwidth` (Number) Public network bandwidth size (Mbps).
 - `data_volume` (Block List) Data volume config of the vm instance. (see [below for nested schema](#nestedblock--data_volume))
 - `host_name` (String) Host name of the vm instance.
 If empty, system will assign one.